P-p-H-d/mlib/README.md

 Pop the data from the container and set it in '*data'.
 There shall be at least one data to pop.
-Testing with `TEST_EMPTY` before calling this function is not enough as there can be some concurrent scenario where another thread pop the last value.
+Testing with the operator `EMPTY_P` before calling this function is not enough as there can be some concurrent scenario where another thread pop the last value.
-It is highly recommending to use name_pop_blocking instead which is safer.
+`name_pop_blocking` should be used instead.
 This method is only defined if the base container exports the POP operator.

 ##### void name_push_move(name_t concurrent, subtype_t data)